Blues on Highway 401

 I’d like a million dollars

-So my Blues club just can run
+So my Blues Club just can run

-I would bring the great guitarists
+I'd bring the great guitarists

 I would bring the poorest bands

-I would bring the best musicians from the Gulf
+I'd bring the best musicians from the Gulf

 Up to this land